Julia is a graphic designer and branding consultant working across a variety of sectors, from culture and NGO, to finance, education and technology.

 She has guest lectured on several design courses including Birmingham City University, Central Saint Martins, Derby University, and Croydon School of Art, and is currently a visiting lecturer at Kingston School of Art.
 She is a D&AD awarded member, and has judged both the student and professional awards.

-Making a positive social difference through design is a priority, therefore her key projects are in the cultural, education and not-for-profit sectors.
+Making a positive social difference through design is a priority, therefore her key projects are in the cultural, education, social impact and not-for-profit sectors.

 Clients past and present include Anthony Nolan, Association of Anaesthetists, Brighton Dome and Brighton Festival, Blackpool Pleasure Beach, British Library, Cro Cro Land Festival, Dearnsdale Fruit, European Bank for Reconstruction and Development, Growthcap Impact Advisory, Historic Royal Palaces, King’s College London, Livability, Mozilla, Parc de la Villette (Paris), Save the Children, Science Museum, Sendai Observatory (Japan), St David’s, Think London, Tula Food, University of Cambridge; Unicef UK; V&A.